yanatan16/runningwithproblems.com/_posts/2023-07-01-s1-ep5-chelsea-injury.markdown

 published: yes

 # RSS 2.0 properties
-title: Dealing with Injury with Chelsea Lawson
+title: Dealing with Injury with our friend Chelsea
 date: 2023-07-01 13:30:00 -0600

 # iTunes properties
-itunesSubtitle: Dealing with Injury with Chelsea Lawson
+itunesSubtitle: Dealing with Injury with our friend Chelsea
 itunesBlock: no
 itunesEpisode: 5
 itunesSeason: 1